eddiejibson/limitrr/docs/quickstart.md

 You can initialize the Limitrr class as many times as you wish, obviously.

+## Examples

+There are many examples of each function and how to use it within their respective pages.

 ## Simple ExpressJS example

-- More examples for each function and for other applications (e.g if you're not using ExpressJS) can be found on the individual function pages.

 ```javascript
 const express = require("express");